-The screw that tightens the casting squeezes the two parts together and forces the wedge into the chrome of the handlebar.
-The slightly curved part, that is against the bar, is made up of several lines, or serrations, that “bite” into the bar.
+The screw that tightens the casting squeezes the two parts together and forces the perch wedge into the chrome of the handlebar.
+The slightly curved part, is made up of several lines, or serrations, that “bite” into the bar.
 This keeps the control casting from rotating on the handlebar.

 Photo #45 shows the top view of the groove that the tightening screw “fits into.”
 This keeps the wedge from moving sideways.

-Photo #47 shows a vertical view the end of a BMW motorcycle perch wedge.
+Photo #47 shows a vertical view of the end of a BMW motorcycle perch wedge.

-The original grips were Magura, but this advice applies to all grips.
+The original grips were Magura.
+However, this advice applies to all grips.